flyingdonut/docs/docs/sample.project.md

 ![Project Tutorial - Backlog - Cards](/assets/moving/sc.2021-05-08.18-16-36.png)

+### Edit Card details
+You can edit the card details by clicking on the `name` of the card, or via the card menu that is located in the top right corner of each card.
+Once you click on the `name`, a modal with the card details will be visible.
+Start editing the card with the details and tasks you want.

 Add more details for each item, in the item's details.
 By clicking on the name of the card, the card details modal will appear, where you can add description, attachments, tasks, comments, and topics.